inbo/n2khab-monitoring/functionality.md

 </DIV>

-## 2.3 Needed for defining relevant existing measurement locations with 'usefulness' attributes
+## 2.3 defining relevant existing measurement locations with 'usefulness' attributes

 - spatial attributes of existing measurement locations
 - 'usefulness' attributes of the locations that allow to make selections which maximize 1) usefulness of existing data and 2) the potential of follow-up in the near future.
 These are derived of a dataset of the environmental variable of interest, that has at least a relevant overlap with the target population